 Mr. Trump says tariffs, or duties on foreign goods brought to U.S. markets, allow him to generate revenue, gain leverage in international negotiations and protect U.S. industries and workers.

-He’s also using a 50% tariff on Indian imports to stop New Delhi from purchasing Russian oil that funds Moscow’s invasion of Ukraine.
+He is using a 50% tariff on Indian imports to stop New Delhi from purchasing Russian oil that funds Moscow’s invasion of Ukraine.

 “That’s powerful evidence of congressional acquiescence,” he said.

-Treasury Secretary Scott Bessent estimates the U.S. would have to refund $750 billion to $1 trillion in tariff revenue if the court decides against Mr. Trump and the opinion doesn’t arrive until June.
+Treasury Secretary Scott Bessent estimates that the U.S. would have to refund $750 billion to $1 trillion in tariff revenue if the court decides against Mr. Trump and the opinion doesn’t arrive until June.

 The cases are Learning Resources v.
 Trump and Trump v.
 V.O.S.
 Selections.